How to use daisyUI colors?

 ring-offset-{COLOR_NAME} |

-is the the text color of the page by default.
-It’s a dark color on light themes and it’s a light color on dark themes.
+base-content is the text color of the page by default.
+It's a dark color on light themes and it's a light color on dark themes.

 The advantage of using opacity is that it gives a constant result on all themes, for all colors.